skadro-official/skCrypter/README.md

 - Do not work with both Usermode and Kernelmode
 - Greater overhead
 - Require compiler optimizations enabled
+- Vulnerable against default bruteforcing

 Why this crypter?

 skCrypter works out of the box with both Usermode + Kernelmode and compiler optimizations on/off (tested with msvsc++19).
-The overhead is very low and the storage of the string is at a fixed address which is controlable at every time and clearable traceless(builtin function)
+The overhead is very low and the storage of the string is at a fixed address which is controlable at every time and clearable traceless(builtin function).
+The encryption is randomized at every compilation and protected against default bruteforcing.

 - Compile time string encryption